simon-m-mudd/NMDM_sphinx_website/getting_onto_servers.rst

 Some notes on file storage for staff and postgraduates (as of 18/9/2014 undergraduates do not have access)
 ============================================================================================================

-  If you are a user at the University of Edinburgh, you can donate some of your `DataStore <http://www.geos.ed.ac.uk/it/DataStore.html>`_ allocation to the group.

-  Our groupname is LSDTopoData.
+  Every staff member and PhD student at the University of Edinburgh has access to 500GB of storage on the `Edinburgh datastore <http://www.ed.ac.uk/schools-departments/information-services/research-support/data-management/data-storage>`_.

+  This is a very good place to put all of your files since it is backed up regularly (no losing your PhD if you spill coffee on your laptop!!).

 Donating storage to the DataStore (this gives you access to it)
 ---------------------------------------------------------------------------

   To register, you need to:

+    * Go to the web page: https://registration.ecdf.ed.ac.uk/storage/

+  If you are in a group with a group page, you can allocate data to this group:

     #.
-Go to the web page: https://registration.ecdf.ed.ac.uk/storage/
-    #.
 Under My DataStore Personal Space Allocations select `allocate to shared space`.
     #.
-Select  datastore_geos_groups_LSDTopoData and assign some quota to it.
+Select your groups shared space and allocate some data to it.

 Creating a shortcut to the datastore from your home directory in Linux
 ----------------------------------------------------------------------------